teal-language/tl/README.md

 ## Documentation

-You can learn more about programming with Teal in the [tutorial](docs/tutorial.md).
+You can learn more about programming and using Teal in the [docs/](docs/) folder.
+The [tutorial](docs/tutorial.md) is a great place to start!

 ## Type definitions